shahriarsss/facial-recognition-authentication/readme.txt

 * Initial release with facial recognition and secure authentication features.

 == Upgrade Notice ==

+= 1.0.4 =
+This update ensures better photo quality for accurate facial recognition.
+Update for improved security.

 = 1.0.3 =
 This update fixes a login issue with FormData and improves backend logging for easier debugging.
 Update recommended for all users.